-Dr. Pittack is a faculty member in Department of Basic Sciences teaching anatomy and embryology.
+Dr. Pittack is a faculty member in Department of Basic Sciences.
+She teaches anatomy and embryology.

-Dr. Pittack's teaching career began with teaching massage theory and practice at Brian Utting School of Massage for two years and then transitioned to the University of Washington School of Medicine teaching anatomy, embryology, neuroanatomy, histology and living anatomy to undergraduates, bachelor of nursing students and first year medical and dental students.
+Dr. Pittack's teaching career began with teaching massage theory and practice at Brian Utting School of Massage for two years and then transitioned to the University of Washington School of Medicine, where she taught anatomy, embryology, neuroanatomy, histology and living anatomy to undergraduates, bachelor of nursing students and first-year medical and dental students.

 Anatomy and Embryology

-Dr. Pittack enjoysh sharing her excitement for anatomy and embryology with students so they can understand how the human body developed and how it functions.
-Personal interests include running, swimming, biking, hiking and spending time with my family and two dogs.
+Dr. Pittack enjoys sharing her excitement for anatomy and embryology with students so they can understand how the human body developed and how it functions.
+Her personal interests include running, swimming, biking, hiking and spending time with her family and two dogs.

-Anatomy is not an overwhelming subject where students should spend hours tediously memorizing body parts, but rather it is a science of how our amazing bodies are put together and work, hour after hour, day after day, year after year!
-I believe that if students understand the basics of our body plan, they don’t have to memorize all the details but can instead apply their basic knowledge to extrapolate the details.
-I also believe that having a basic understanding of how the human body develops is essential to learning anatomy and pathology.
+Dr. Pittack believes anatomy is not an overwhelming subject for which students must spend hours tediously memorizing body parts.
+Rather, it is a science of how our amazing bodies are put together and work, hour after hour, day after day, year after year.
+She believes that if students understand the basics of our body plan, they don’t have to memorize all the details but can instead apply their basic knowledge to extrapolate the details.
+She also believes that having a basic understanding of how the human body develops is essential to learning anatomy and pathology.